Code Philosophy

 - Choosing Good Names: "Choosing a mediocre name for a particular variable... will have a significant impact on complexity and manageability."

-Taken together all of these quotes stress that software is as much about managing complexity as it is about writing code.
+Taken together these quotes stress that software is as much about managing complexity as it is about writing code.